Keith Acton: Montreal Canadiens (1978–1984)

 Acton was selected 103rd overall by the Montreal Canadiens in the 1978 NHL Amateur Draft.
-He spent most of the first two seasons of his career in the American Hockey League (AHL), playing for the Nova Scotia Voyageurs, who were the Montreal Canadians' AHL affiliate team at the time.
+He spent most of the first two seasons of his career in the American Hockey League (AHL), playing for the Nova Scotia Voyageurs, who were the Montreal Canadiens' AHL affiliate team at the time.
 He would also play 2 games for Montreal at this time, making his NHL debut on December 11, 1979 against the New York Islanders.
 In his first game he would record his first point in the NHL, an assist on a goal scored by Guy Lapointe.

 Acton would make Montreal's final roster in the beginning of the 1980–81 season.
 He would score his first NHL goal on October 21, 1980 in a 3–4 loss against the St. Louis Blues.
 He finished his first full season in the NHL with 30 points in 61 games.

 His most productive NHL season came in 1981–82 when he registered 88 points in 78 games with Montreal.
 He began the season on Montreal's fourth line but his productive play soon earned him a promotion to the first line, where he centered all-stars Steve Shutt and Guy Lafleur.
 He became known as one of the best faceoff men in the NHL.
 Acton would score two hat tricks during the season.
 He would score his first in an 11–2 victory against the Philadelphia Flyers on October 27, 1981.
 His second hat trick would happen almost a month later on November 21, 1981 in a 9–5 victory over the Pittsburgh Penguins.
 Acton would play in the 1982 NHL All-Star Game.

 When his production dipped in the 1982–83 season to just fifty points, his stock in Montreal fell, leading to Acton being traded early in the 1983-84 season.
 On October 28, 1983, Acton was traded alongside teammate Mark Napier to the Minnesota North Stars for Bobby Smith.